tamiresco/InbrainLab/README.md

 Basic analysis of the variables relation to the annual thining rate:
 • What are the features correlation to each other?
-• All the features are important to predict annual thining rate?
-(Boruta)
+• All the features are important to predict annual thining rate (Boruta)?

 Thinning segmented by Life Stages:
 • Is thinning different in Development, Mid Life and Aging?